-The Agreed Syllabus describes what must be taught in Foundation Stage Key Stages One and Two.
+The Agreed Syllabus describes what must be taught in Foundation Stage, Key Stages One and Two.
 Each teacher at Wingrove School follows this guidance thus ensuring continuity and progression in the teaching and learning of Religious Education.

-In the Foundation Stage - Nursery and Reception -
+In the Foundation Stage - Nursery and Reception

-The curriculum is guided by the Early Learning Goals which lead directly into the Agreed Syllabus.
+The curriculum is guided by the Early Learning Goals which lead directly into the three units from the Agreed Syllabus for the Foundation Stage.